davidddw/packer-builder-cloud/src/github.com/mitchellh/packer/website/source/docs/builders/vmware-iso.html.markdown

 -   `remote_password` - The SSH password for access to the remote machine.

+-   `remote_private_key_file` - The SSH key for access to the remote machine.

+-   `format` (string) - Either "ovf", "ova" or "vmx", this specifies the output format of the exported virtual machine.
+This defaults to "ovf".
+    Before using this option, you need to install `ovftool`.

 ### Using a Floppy for Linux kickstart file or preseed

 Depending on your network configuration, it may be difficult to use packer's